"Be Still and Know That I Am God" — The Verse That's Not About Your Quiet Time

 The Experts Who Missed It

-The Pharisees were the most biblically literate people who ever lived.
-They memorized entire books of the Bible, tithed on their spice racks, and built their entire identity around getting it right.
+The Pharisees memorized entire books of the Bible, tithed on their spice racks, and built their identity around getting it right.
+They were the most committed, most disciplined Bible students of their day.
 Jesus's harshest words were reserved for them.
 Why?

 The Archer's Paradox